 Many veterans are faced with the challenges of transitioning to civilian life, including establishing a career.
 Through military training and experience, you have gained valuable technical skills as well as the core qualities of discipline, leadership, a positive work ethic, and time management.
 These skills and qualities are highly sought after by employers.
 Bryant University values and honors our veterans, and we are committed to helping you in the process of transitioning to your next career.

-Cancellation, Postponement, Withdrawal and Refunds
+Cancellation, Postponement, Withdrawal, and Refunds

 The EDC reserves the right to cancel, reschedule or alter fees for any course, or to change the instructor.
 Cancellation/delay of all Bryant University classes, due to weather conditions, will be announced over local radio and television stations.
 A detailed message will also be available by calling the University’s emergency line at (401) 232-6002.
 The announcement to cancel or delay classes will also be available on the university website at www.bryant.edu.

-On Campus Courses Withdrawal:
+On-Campus Courses Withdrawal:

 Requests for withdrawal must be made in writing.
 E-mail to a program manager and/or coordinator is acceptable.
-A 100 percent refund will be issued if withdrawal request is received on or before 15 business days prior to the start date of the course.
-If you are unable to attend your paid on campus course, we will accept a substitute in your place.
+A 100 percent refund will be issued if the withdrawal request is received on or before 15 business days prior to the start date of the course.
+If you are unable to attend your paid on-campus course, we will accept a substitute in your place.
 Please contact your Program Manager for further assistance.
 Books are non-refundable and non-returnable for any/all of our programs and will be charged accordingly.

 Online Courses Withdrawal: